Nithin2113/Nithin2113/README.md

 ---

 ## About
-I’m a Computer Science student focused on building **strong fundamentals** and **modern software systems**.
+I’m a Computer Science student focused on becoming a **strong full-stack developer** with solid fundamentals and practical system knowledge.

-My primary interests lie in **Java**, **full-stack web development**, and exploring **AI & Machine Learning** with an emphasis on understanding how things work under the hood.
+I enjoy building modern web applications end-to-end — from clean user interfaces to reliable backend services — while continuously improving code quality, structure, and workflows.

-I believe in learning by building, iterating, and improving consistently.
+My approach is simple: learn deeply, build consistently, and improve with every iteration.

 ---